clydebaconguis/clydebacon-privacy/privacy-policy.md

 Security

-Out app is secure and doesnt harm any users while using our app.
+Our app is secure and doesn't harm any users while using our app.

 Children’s Privacy